ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 # Capsules {#capsule}

-One mechanism to extend HTTP is to introduce new HTTP Upgrade Tokens; see
+One mechanism to extend HTTP is to introduce new HTTP upgrade tokens; see
 {{Section 16.7 of HTTP}}.
 In HTTP/1.x, these tokens are used via the Upgrade mechanism; see {{Section 7.8 of HTTP}}.
 In HTTP/2 and HTTP/3, these tokens are used via the Extended CONNECT mechanism; see {{?EXT-CONNECT2=RFC8441}} and
 {{?EXT-CONNECT3=RFC9220}}.

 This specification introduces the Capsule Protocol.
-The Capsule Protocol is a sequence of type-length-value tuples that definitions of new HTTP Upgrade Tokens can choose to use.
+The Capsule Protocol is a sequence of type-length-value tuples that definitions of new HTTP upgrade tokens can choose to use.
 It allows endpoints to reliably communicate request-related information end-to-end on HTTP request streams, even in the presence of HTTP intermediaries.
 The Capsule Protocol can be used to exchange HTTP Datagrams,